Implementing Event Analytics

 This tutorial walks through how to transform raw event data into sessions.
 Many “out-of-box” web analytics solutions come already prepackaged with sessions, but they work as a “black box.”
 It doesn’t give the user either insight into or control how these sessions defined and work.

-With Cube SQL-based sessions schema, you’ll have full control over how these metrics are defined.
+With Cube SQL-based sessions data model, you’ll have full control over how these metrics are defined.
 It will give you great flexibility when designing sessions and events to your unique business use case.

-A few question we’ll answer with our sessions schema:
+A few question we’ll answer with our sessions data model:

 A session is defined as a group of interactions one user takes within a given time frame on your app.
 Usually that time frame defaults to 30 minutes, meaning that whatever a user does on your app (e.g. browses pages, downloads resources, purchases products) before they leave equals one session.

-// Create file Events.js with the following content
+// Create a cube for events with the following content

 sql: `